 HR policy and code of conduct

 At Leiden University, we expect our researchers and lecturers to share our ambition to become one of the best.
 This is the crux of our HR policy.
 Read more about our policy below.
-Also, you will find more information about temporary staff, staff participation and how we ensure our integrity.
+Also, you will find more information about temporary staff, staff participation, leadership and how we ensure our integrity.

 Code of conduct